Keizaal/Keizaal/README.md

 ## Setup and Information

-Please note that manual installations are <ins>**NOT SUPPORTED**</ins>.
-There are simply too many variables that go on during manual installations; attempting to troubleshoot each user individually is simply not realistic and will likely be a waste of everyone's time.

 This modlist takes up 200GB of hard drive space and will likely take a few hours to download depending on your internet speed.
 It is recommended that you install it on a solid state drive for optimal performance, but a standard hard disk drive will suffice.

 Install the latest version of Wabbajack from it's [GitHub page](https://github.com/wabbajack-tools/wabbajack/releases).